amyhupe/amyhupe.co.uk/src/articles/2022-02-18-structuring-documentation-multi-brand-design-systems.md

 This approach might be useful if:

 - we know our users only ever work on one brand
-- our brands are very disparate and the guidance we need to provide for each one differs considerably
+- our brands are very disparate and the documentation we need to provide for each one differs considerably

-But - and this is a big but - publishing design system guidance to multiple places means maintaining that guidance across multiple places.
+But - and this is a big but - publishing design system documentation to multiple places means maintaining that documentation across multiple places.

 If we create completely separate destinations for each brand, we’ll probably need to provide some of the same information in each of them.
 In my experience, even when brands are stylistically very distinct, there are a lot of baseline principles and rules that don’t need to change.